t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

 # [2019-12-24T17:14:28.104485]{8685}[info]    Listening for new connection on port 5555
 ```

 You should be notified that the tunnel is open and ready to use.
 In my case I have port 5555 listening.
-Now I can simply SSH to that port and provide the usually credentials I would have used to login to that device normally
+Now I can simply SSH to that port and provide the usually credentials I would have used to login to that device normally.

 ```bash
 ssh pi@localhost -p 5555